ClusterCockpit/cc-docker/README.md

 # cc-docker

-This is a setup for `docker compose` to try out a complete ClusterCockpit Application Stack including all external components.
-This docker setup can be easily configured to be used as demo or as a development environment for ClusterCockpit.
+This is a `docker compose` setup to try out the complete ClusterCockpit Application Stack including all external components.
+This docker setup can be easily configured to be used as demo or as a development environment.

-It creates containers for:
+It includes the following containers:
 * mysql
 * php-fpm
 * nginx